Abigail Cruttenden: Personal life

-In 1990 her father Neville died suddenly of a stomach haemorrhage, aged 50.
+In 1990 Cruttenden's father Neville died suddenly of a stomach haemorrhage, aged 50.
 He had left his job as an advertising executive the year before to become a professional actor, and had had two TV roles in the pipeline before his sudden death.

 During the filming of Sharpe, Cruttenden met actor Sean Bean.
 They married on 22 November 1997.
 Their daughter was born in November 1998.
 They divorced in July 2000.
 In 2003, she married Jonathan R. Fraser.
 They have a daughter.

 Cruttenden lives in East Sheen, south-west London.